holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 **Quality Benefits**:
 - **1024 dimensions** - provides a rich semantic representation that works well for nuanced user preferences
-- **State-of-the-art English embeddings** for preference understanding
+- **Reliable and widely used English embeddings** for preference understanding
 - **Broad semantic coverage** = captures subtle taste nuances
 - **Does well for recommendation systems** due to its ability to understand complex preference relationships.